Table of contents

 Strategy before channels

 Before diving into channel strategy, it’s essential to understand what strategy truly means.
 Strategy is about having a clear understanding of your goal, the choices you’ve made, and how you plan to succeed.
-At its core, strategy is choice—explicitly deciding what to do and, just as importantly, what not to do.
+At its core, strategy is choice — explicitly deciding what to do and, just as importantly, what not to do.
 It’s about building your business around these deliberate decisions.

-“The essence of strategy is choosing what not to do.” — Michael Porter
+The essence of strategy is choosing what not to do. — Michael Porter

 With this in mind, we can agree that activities like posting on LinkedIn, running Google search ads, sponsoring podcasts, sending outbound emails, speaking at events, or doing SEO are not strategies on their own.
 They’re tactics.
 A strategy requires focus and intent, not a scattergun approach.

 Your channel strategy is about choosing the marketing channels that will give you the best chance to win in your market.
-It’s a deliberate decision-making process to prioritise the channels that align with your goals, resources, and audience—while ignoring those that don’t.
+It’s a deliberate decision-making process to prioritise the channels that align with your goals, resources, and audience — while ignoring those that don’t.
 By making these choices, you can focus your efforts where they matter most and maximise your chances of success.

 Your channel strategy is about choosing which marketing channels you plan to use in order to win in the market.
-Making this choice (and choosing what not to do) creates focus and focus is one or our guiding principles at Growth Method.
+Making this choice (and choosing what not to do) creates focus and focus is one of our guiding principles at Growth Method.

 Focus on one channel for maximum impact